Skip to content

 • Space complexity of \(O(1)\), in-place sorting: Pointers \(i\) and \(j\) use a constant amount of extra space.

-• Stable sorting: During the insertion operation process, we insert elements to the right of equal elements, without changing their order.
+• Stable sorting: During insertion, we place elements to the right of equal elements, so their relative order is unchanged.

 11.4.3 Advantages of Insertion Sort

 The time complexity of insertion sort is \(O(n^2)\), while the time complexity of quick sort, which we will learn about next, is \(O(n \log n)\).
-Although insertion sort has a higher time complexity, insertion sort is usually faster for smaller data volumes.
+Although insertion sort has a higher time complexity, it is usually faster on small datasets.

-This conclusion is similar to the applicable situations of linear search and binary search.
-Algorithms like quick sort with \(O(n \log n)\) complexity are sorting algorithms based on divide-and-conquer strategy and often contain more unit computation operations.
-When the data volume is small, \(n^2\) and \(n \log n\) are numerically close, and complexity does not dominate; the number of unit operations per round plays a decisive role.
+This conclusion is similar to the one about when linear search and binary search are applicable.
+Algorithms such as quick sort, with \(O(n \log n)\) complexity, are divide-and-conquer sorting algorithms and often involve more primitive operations.
+When the dataset is small, the values of \(n^2\) and \(n \log n\) are relatively close, so asymptotic complexity does not dominate; instead, the number of primitive operations per round becomes the deciding factor.

-In fact, the built-in sorting functions in many programming languages (such as Java) adopt insertion sort.
-The general approach is: for long arrays, use sorting algorithms based on divide-and-conquer strategy, such as quick sort; for short arrays, directly use insertion sort.
+In fact, the built-in sorting functions of many programming languages (such as Java) use insertion sort.
+The general idea is: for large arrays, use divide-and-conquer sorting algorithms such as quick sort; for short arrays, use insertion sort directly.

 Although bubble sort, selection sort, and insertion sort all have a time complexity of \(O(n^2)\), in actual situations, insertion sort is used significantly more frequently than bubble sort and selection sort, mainly for the following reasons.

-• Bubble sort is based on element swapping, requiring the use of a temporary variable, involving 3 unit operations; insertion sort is based on element assignment, requiring only 1 unit operation.
-Therefore, the computational overhead of bubble sort is usually higher than that of insertion sort.
+• Bubble sort is implemented through element swaps, which require a temporary variable and involve 3 primitive operations; insertion sort is implemented through element assignment and requires only 1 primitive operation.
+Therefore, bubble sort usually has higher computational overhead than insertion sort.

 • Selection sort has a time complexity of \(O(n^2)\) in any case.
 If given a set of partially ordered data, insertion sort is usually more efficient than selection sort.